zenGate-Global/oracle-consumer/README.md

 After these checks, any business logic can be done as the data in the redeemer is now validated.

-In this exapmle, the business logic is to check that the value is greater than a threshold.
-If it is, the transaction builder can withdraw assets from this utxo.
+In this example, the business logic is to check that the value is greater than a threshold.
+If it is, the transaction builder can withdraw assets from this (self) utxo.

 ## Building